 Tramadol for dogs is an opioid painkiller drug used to treat pets who’ve gone through surgery, suffer from osteoarthritis, or have pain symptoms from other conditions.
 It’s one of the few painkillers that’s prescribed to both humans and dogs for treatment.

-It works by inhibiting reuptake of norepinephrine and serotonin in the brain, causing a feeling of euphoria as it reduces pain–similar to the way morphine works.
+The drug works by inhibiting reuptake of norepinephrine and serotonin in the brain, causing a feeling of euphoria as it reduces pain–similar to the way morphine works.

 Tramadol is classified as a schedule IV controlled substance, and there is potential for abuse among humans.
-Veterinarians watch for signs that pet owners may be misusing their pets’ medication and report incidents accordingly.
+Vets watch for signs that pet owners may be misusing their pets’ medication and report incidents accordingly.

+Always follow your vet’s guidance for giving your dog medication, including tramadol.
 Here’s what you should know about the uses, dosage, and side effects of tramadol for dogs.